 FDS threshold The FDS threshold (measured in mg/L) is equal to the annual average FDS concentration (measured in mg/L) of the facility source water plus 320 mg/L. An exceedance of the FDS threshold is not a violation of this General Order, however this General Order requires the Discharger to submit a Salt Control Plan or implement salt control BPTCs in response to non-compliance with the FDS threshold.

 Flow-weighted average Average constituent concentration determined on a flow-proportioned basis.
-Calculated as the sum of the constituent concentration (in mg/L) multiplied by the flowrate (in gpd or mgd) collected across multiple periods of time (e.g., every month), then divided by the total volume discharged across the entire period (e.g., annual total).
+Calculated as the sum of the constituent concentration (in mg/L) multiplied by the flowrate (in gallons per day [gpd]) collected across multiple periods of time (e.g., every month), then divided by the total volume discharged across the entire period (e.g., annual total).

 General minerals Analysis for General Minerals shall include the constituents listed, at a minimum.
 General Minerals analyses shall be accompanied by documentation of cation/anion balance.